r-grandorder/tri-hermes/en/pages/Lostbelt/sin.md

 Whatever you choose to call it, your instincts helped us out considerably for once.

 **Holmes:**
-Once we obtain the Fusang Tree for ourselves,we can cure {(M) Mr. /(F) Ms. } Fujimaru's poison, correct?
+Once we obtain the Fusang Tree for ourselves,we can cure [♂ Mr. /♀ Ms. ] Fujimaru's poison, correct?

 **Koyanskaya:**
 Theoretically, yes.